aspose-cells/Aspose.Cells-Doc-md/english/gocpp/developer-guide/cells-data/data-validation/verify-that-cell-value-satisfies-data-validation-rules/_index.md

 The following sample code illustrates how the [Cell.GetValidationValue()](https://reference.aspose.com/cells/go-cpp/cell/getvalidationvalue/) method works.
 First, it enters the value 3 into C1.
 Because this does not satisfy the data validation rule, the [Cell.GetValidationValue()](https://reference.aspose.com/cells/go-cpp/cell/getvalidationvalue/) method returns **False**.
 Then, it enters the value 15 into C1.
 Because this value satisfies the data validation rule, the [Cell.GetValidationValue()](https://reference.aspose.com/cells/go-cpp/cell/getvalidationvalue/) method returns **True**.
 Similarly, it returns **False** for value 30.

-{{< gist "aspose-cells-gists" "b414abd53259bbc47d2c3c0fe985395b" "Examples-GO-CPP-VerifyThatCellValueSatisfiesDataValidationRules.go" >}}
+{{< gist "aspose-cells-gists" "b414abd53259bbc47d2c3c0fe985395b" "Examples-Go-CPP-VerifyThatCellValueSatisfiesDataValidationRules.go" >}}
 ### **Output**
 {{< highlight java >}}